kbrenn02/mini-python-projects/README.md

 ### 3. Quiz Game
 Computer science themed quiz game that's run in the terminal.
 To start the quiz, run `python3 main.py` after navigating into the quiz game project.

-### 4. Turtle library
+### 4. Turtle library pt.1
 Have you ever drawn with a turtle?
 Nows your chance!
-To start, run `python3 main.py` after navigating into the turtle project.
+To start, choose which option you want to run by commenting out the unused option, then run `python3 main.py` after navigating into the turtle project.

+### 5. Turtle library pt.2
+More drawing, this time with user input.
+There are two file options to choose from.
+To start the option of choice, run `python3 [option_file_name].py` after navigating into the drawing turtle project.